hyperhq/docs.hyper.sh-hyper/Reference/compose_file_ref.md

 ```
 container_name: my-web-container
 ```
-Because Hyper.sh container names must be unique, you cannot scale a service beyond 1 container if you have specified a custom name.
+Because Hyper container names must be unique, you cannot scale a service beyond 1 container if you have specified a custom name.
 Attempting to do so results in an error.

 ### depends_on
 Express dependency between services, which has two effects: